-HEMA, a Dutch variety store retail chain based in 9 countries, has partnered with Xomnia to develop a solution that ensures that the chain’s business decisions are taken in a more data-driven manner.
+HEMA, a Dutch variety store retail chain based in 9 countries, has partnered with Xomnia to develop a dashboard that ensures that the chain’s business decisions are taken in a more data-driven manner.

-Xomnia’s Junior Data scientist Ilse Lankhorst developed for HEMA a dashboard that shows in real-time the impacts of important drivers on sales.
+The dashboard, developed by Xomnia’s Junior Data scientist Ilse Lankhorst, shows in real-time the impacts of important drivers on sales.
 The solution was developed in close collaboration with business stakeholders, making sure that it really adds value to the retailer, now and in the future.

 By delivering a number of state-of-the-art models and implementing our decision-making process, Xomnia made life easier and better for both our customers and HEMA.